In 2011, I heard the story of Abdulrahman Al-Awlaki

 But you can call me Crit.

 In 2011, I heard the story of the Al-Awlakis, Anwar and Abdulrahman — a name that’s etched in my heart to this day.
-I remember hearing how he was assassinated by a drone strike in Yemen, ordered by then President Obama, when Anwar himself was a US citizen.
+Anwar was a U.S. citizen assassinated in Yemen through a drone strike ordered by then President Obama on his person.
 The strike also killed his 16 year old son Abdulrahman.

 Abdulrahman was my age.
 I was just a high schooler back then.
-That is when I realized that something was deeply wrong with the world, when a 16 year old child was considered an acceptable casualty in the assassination, without trial or due representation, of a citizen of his country.
+That’s when I realized that something was deeply wrong with the world, when a 16 year old child was considered an acceptable casualty in the assassination — without trial or due representation — of a citizen of the same country that killed him.
 That world leaders were not only signing off on this killing, but also applauded it with morbid glee.

 I am not a US citizen.
 But I remember wondering right there and then, “Will I also one day be considered an enemy of the United States?
 Will they deem me an acceptable casualty, when it is time for them to invade my country?”

-And yet I was a European, and a purported ally of the US!
+And yet I was European, living in a country purportedly allied to the US!

 From that day on, I knew that America has no allies; they only have pawns to serve their interests.